 Watch Steve Spangler carve a jack-o-lantern.
 (Another word with an interesting etymology. . . .)

-This whole video is full of the awesome, and when you get to the pumpkins, they’ll knock your socks off, if you’re wearing socks.
-If you’re not, it’ll curl your toes.
+Steve Spangler knows how to knock your socks off, if you’re wearing socks.
+If you’re not, his stuff will curl your toes.
 If you have no toes, well, I cried because I had no shoes.

 If you go thou and do likewise, don’t forget your goggles.

-I hope to see you and your kids tonight.
+I hope to see you and your kids Halloween night.
 My house is the one that’s wailing.
 If strobes give you seizures, you might want to skip my house and go on to the plain quiet house next door.
-However, they’re giving out Smarties and I’ve got Snickers and glow-in-the-dark bracelets.
+However, they’re giving out Smarties and I’ve got the good stuff and vampire teeth.
 Your call.

 Also: the young hot Tim Curry as Dr. Frank N. Furter.
 Be still my heart.